iann0036/tf-cfn-provider/docs/providers/opc/ComputeImageList.md

 # Terraform::OPC::ComputeImageList

-The ``opc_compute_image_list`` resource creates and manages an Image List in an Oracle Cloud Infrastructure Compute Classic identity domain.
+The ``Terraform::OPC::ComputeImageList`` resource creates and manages an Image List in an Oracle Cloud Infrastructure Compute Classic identity domain.

 ## Properties

-TBC
+`Name` - (Required) The name of the Image List.

+`Description` - (Required) A description of the Image List.

+`Default` - (Required) The image list entry to be used, by default, when launching instances using this image list.
+Defaults to `1`.

 ## See Also